-Tabletop tripods: These little three-leggers are great for shooting close-ups, self-timer shots and night scenes.
-Perch them securely on a table, rock, wall or other solid object and they’ll provide many of the benefits of a full-size tripod when you’re shooting with a digital still or video camera.
-All are extremely light and most will fold small enough fit into your camera bag.
-About the only thing they can’t do is extend to eye level on their own—maximum height is usually a foot or less.
+Tabletop Tripods: Mini tripods are great for shooting close-ups, self-timer shots and night scenes.
+You can perch a small tripod securely on a table, rock, wall or other solid object and they’ll provide many of the benefits of a full-size tripod when you’re shooting with a digital still or video camera.
+Tabletop tripods are extremely light and most will fold small enough fit into your camera bag.
+About the only thing they can’t do is extend to eye level on their own—the maximum height of a mini tripod is usually a foot or less.

-Vista Traveler: Just the thing for picture takers on the go, it will support cameras up to 4 lbs., has hefty 20mm-diameter flip-lock legs, a stabilizing center brace, a built-in carrying handle, a geared center post, and a 3-way head with long single handle that makes it easy to track moving subjects.
-Maximum height: 53 inches; folded length: 21 inches; weight: 2lbs.
-Street price: $19.95.
+Vista Traveler: Vista’s Traveler V tripod is just the thing for picture takers on the go, it will support cameras up to 4 lbs., has hefty 20mm-diameter flip-lock legs, a stabilizing center brace, a built-in carrying handle, a geared center post, and a 3-way head with long single handle that makes it easy to track moving subjects.
+Maximum height: 53 inches, folded length: 21 inches, weight: 2lbs.

-Large heavy-duty tripods: Weighing from 11 to 30 lbs, and having load capacities in the 50-100lbs. range, these are the tripods used by industrial and astronomical photographers, sports photographers, and videographers who shoot with large, heavy cameras and/or super-long heavy telephoto lenses.
+Medium-weight to Heavy-duty Full-size Tripods: Weighing from 8 to 30 lbs, and having load capacities in the 50-100lbs. range, these are the tripods used by industrial and astronomical photographers, sports photographers, and videographers who shoot with large, heavy cameras and/or super-long heavy telephoto lenses.
 Most of these pro tripods come without heads—the head is an extra accessory sold separately—and many have large-diameter 2-secion legs because maximum stability is more important than portability.
 Maximum heights vary, depending on application, from a relatively low 47.5 inches to a lofty 85 inches.

-Monopods: No they’re not as stable as tripod—they won’t support your camera by themselves; you’ve got to hold them up.
+We’ve Also Got a Great Selection of Monopods: No they’re not as stable as tripod—they won’t support your camera by themselves; you’ve got to hold them up, with the exception of the versatile Monoped 64.
 However, these one-leg supports offer a flexible alternative to providing added stability when shooting in the field, or when the use of tripods is not permitted.
 And they’ll let you take much sharper pictures and videos than you’d be able to achieve handheld, especially when shooting at long focal lengths.
 Lightweight, compact, and very easy to set up, monopods are a great way to supplement your tripod when hiking, camping or shooting at events.

 Leg locks: There are two basic leg lock systems used on 99% of the tripods in production—the snap lock (also knows as the flip lock) and the twist lock.
 Snap locks are faster to operate, allowing quick and convenient setup—you can easily unsnap the locks, adjust all three legs at once by lifting the tripod to the desired height with the legs folded against the center post, then locking the legs in place.
 With twist locks, you loosen each leg by turning a ring-like collar, pulling the leg out to the desired position, then turning the collar in the opposite direction to lock the leg.
 The advantage of twist locks is that they are self adjusting—with flip locks you occasionally have to tighten the locking mechanism with a (furnished) Allen wrench if the leg slips when it’s in the locked position.
 Some users claim twist locks are less likely to jam, especially in very cold conditions, but many tripod users prefer the convenience of snap locks.